On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Proposed Scheme

+Now, in light of both the above discussion and the expressions given in Table~\ref{tab:zeroatchars}, some important conclusions can be drawn regarding the different norm-based regularization strategies as well as their zero-attraction capabilities.
+Considering first the $\ell_2$-norm regularization, from Table~\ref{tab:zeroatchars} we can notice that its $\alpha$ bound for weight magnitude reduction is irrespective of the weight magnitude.
+Consequently, the weight will always be attracted to zero without presenting the aforementioned zero-attraction-caused oscillations.
+However, since the strength of such an attraction becomes weaker as the weight becomes small, a smooth exponential weight evolution towards zero will be observed, as depicted in Figure~\ref{fig:zeroattractillustration}.
+As a consequence, too many training epochs are required for the weight to fall below the weight-pruning threshold.
+In summary, the zero-attraction provided by the $\ell_2$-norm regularization will be very interesting for avoiding overfitting, but not for weight pruning.

+The $\ell_1$-norm regularization, in its turn, does not present the vanishing zero-attraction problem of the $\ell_2$-norm regularization, since its zero-attraction term is not dependent on the weight magnitude (see Table~\ref{tab:zeroatchars}).
+However, the $\ell_1$-norm regularization presents the aforementioned oscillations caused by the violation of the $\alpha$ bound, which will require $\alpha$ to be kept with relatively small values.
+This fact will inevitably harm the capability of the $\ell_1$-norm regularization to avoid the overfitting, since the zero attraction applied to larger weights is significantly limited by a small $\alpha$.
+In other words, the $\ell_1$-norm penalization has a problem of conflicting objectives, since $\alpha$ can be set either to overfitting avoidance or to favor zero attraction aiming at weight pruning.

-The first aspect to notice regarding the penalization term $ - \eta \alpha \beta \mathrm{sign}(w_j) e^{-\beta|w_j|} $ for the proposed $\ell_0$-norm regularization approach is that it tends to become very small for larger weights (since as $|w_j| \to \infty$, $e^{-\beta|w_j|} \to 0$).
-Thus, one can infer that the proposed $\ell_0$-norm regularization leans to be less effective in avoiding overfitting.
-On the other hand, in terms of zero-attraction for the smaller coefficients, the proposed $\ell_0$-norm regularization have a stronger effect that increases as the weight becomes smaller.
-This characteristic is illustrated in Fig.~\ref{fig:exp_beta} for $\eta=0.04$ and $\alpha=0.01$, as well as for different values of $\beta$.
-As a result, during network training, a weight that becomes small is increasingly accelerated towards zero, taking a smaller number of epochs to reach the weight-pruning threshold.
+The first aspect to highlight regarding the proposed $\ell_0$-norm based regularization is related to the direct dependence of its zero-attraction term on $e^{-\beta|w_j|}$ (see Table~\ref{tab:zeroatchars}).
+Since as $|w_j| \to \infty$, $e^{-\beta|w_j|} \to 0$, one can notice that the penalization tends to become very small for larger weights.
+Thus, the proposed $\ell_0$-norm regularization leans to be less effective in avoiding overfitting.
+On the other hand, in terms of zero-attraction for the smaller coefficients, the proposed $\ell_0$-norm regularization has a stronger effect that increases as the weight becomes smaller.
+This characteristic is illustrated in Figure~\ref{fig:exp_beta} for $\eta=0.04$ and $\alpha=0.01$, as well as for different values of $\beta$.
+As a result, during network training, a weight that becomes small is increasingly speeded up towards zero, taking a smaller number of epochs to reach the weight-pruning threshold.
+This behavior can be clearly observed in the curve corresponding to the $\ell_0$-norm penalization shown in Figure~\ref{fig:zeroattractillustration}.
+In terms of oscillations due to the zero-attraction, the $\ell_0$-norm-based regularization will also present such oscillations, which are due to the direct dependence on $|w_j|$ of its $\alpha$ bound for weight magnitude reduction.
+This aspect will require $\alpha$ to be kept with a relatively small value, with no major impact on the larger weights, since they are not affected by the $\ell_0$-norm-based regularization.